ShellRechargeSolutionsEU/ocpp/README.md

 ### Changes in 7.0.0

  - Wait for pending incoming requests to be answered before closing a WebSocket connection

  - `OcppJsonClient.close` is now asynchronous; it returns a future that is completed once the connection is closed.

+ - The rudimentary `onError` method is removed from `OcppIncomingEndpoint` and thus also from `OcppJsonClient`.
+All OCPP errors are reported as failed futures returned from `OcppJsonClient.send`.

+ - As part of the same dead code removal, the `onOcppError` method in `OcppComponent` is also gone

  - The more robust closing involved changing some method names in the `SrpcConnectionComponent` and `WebSocketComponent`: